 The teaching module has two key components: A remote lesson to provide orientation into the process and a workshop to be held afterwards.
 The tasks are participatory and motivating, and they use functional, drama education and art education methods, videos, group tasks, and stories.
 In addition, the training offers the classroom teacher materials and tasks for dealing with the topics in the lessons.
 During the course, the children will examine equality and diversity, learn about racism-related topics in more depth, and identify racism in everyday situations and surrounding structures.

 The project is implemented by Life Education Finland and All Our Children.
-In 2022, it was funded by EU, and in 2023–2024 it is funded by STEA.
+In 2022 and 2024–2026, it is funded by EU, and in 2023 it is funded by STEA.